Saira-A/configdoc/options.md

 ##### dropEnabled
 **Type**: `boolean`
 **Default**: `true`
-Determines if [drag and drop](https://iiif.io/guides/using_iiif_resources/) is enabled - the IIIF logo is located in the share/embed dialogue box.
+Determines if [drag and drop](https://iiif.io/guides/using_iiif_resources/) is enabled - the IIIF logo is located in the share dialogue box.

 ##### footerPanelEnabled
 **Type**: `boolean`